Key issues in (Physical) Asset Management

 A typical case of a failing asset management strategy, which I observed, was a plant where it was almost impossible to depressurize the plant.
 The root cause of this problem originated during contract negotiations without the application of the typical integrated life-cycle approach of asset management.
 In this case, the narrow view of the isolated project organization was not aware that you should also consider maintenance and reliability issues of the future plant.
 In addition to the limited view of this team, executive management agreed to consign financial incentives if the main contractor completed the project below budget.
 In other words: the urge for low first costs destroys the necessity to create lifecycle asset value.

 2. Data, experience and common sense are a holy trinity

 Instead of maintenance, often considered as a business expense, the goal of asset management is to increase the asset value to leverage competitive advantage.
 The potential to increase this asset value is attained by forcing the right action founded on an appropriate decision-making process by the right people at the right time.

-Without quality information, people can neither understand nor adequately make the right decisions to improve the value in the lifecycle of an asset.
-An even worse situation emerges when deceptive information is available and trusted but not recognized and challenged by common sense.
-Referring to asset integrity, if data is not accurate, they are useless for analytic and prognostic modeling.
+Without quality information, people can neither understand nor adequately make the proper decisions to improve the value in the lifecycle of an asset.
+An even worse situation emerges when deceptive information is available and trusted, but not recognized and challenged by common sense.
+Referring to asset integrity, if data is not accurate, they are useless for analytic and prognostic modelling.
 Making the wrong decision based on bad information is not the case when experts can recognize the flaws.
 However, if common sense and experience does not protect us from making flawed decisions in critical situations, the other option is managing data that provide relevant and accurate information.
-Besides using the common sense and experience of experts, effectively managing data quality is the second best option to reduce acting on misleading information through utilization of bad data.
+Besides using the common sense and experience of experts, effectively managing data quality is the second-best option to reduce acting on misleading information through utilization of bad data.